 Parry Stelter, an Indigenous man and a member of Hope Christian Reformed Church in Stony Plain, Alta., is leading a series of workshops aimed to aid reconciliation between Indigenous people and the settler community.
-Stelter is the founder of Word of Hope Ministry, focused on “spreading the word of God to his own Aboriginal people." (wordofhopeministries.ca/meet-parry-stelter/)
+Stelter is the founder of Word of Hope Ministries, focused on “spreading the word of God to his own Aboriginal people." (wordofhopeministries.ca/meet-parry-stelter/)

 At a Nov.
 9 workshop at Hope CRC, Stelter led a group of 20 people through a discussion-based presentation titled, “Understanding Indigenous People More.”
 The workshop included reviewing myths and misconceptions about Indigenous people, historical information, facts about residential schools, and current action from the Canadian government.